Teaching Ocean Ecology

 Ocean ecology wrapped in the mythology of mermaids creates a vivid and inviting learning opportunity for all ages and abilities.

-Vertical Axis performers Nick Perry and Amanda Thornton will perform daily on their high wire with a combination of music and dance while suspended from a 20-foot tower.
+Vertical Axis performers Nick Perry and Amanda Thornton will electrify the sky at 11:30am, 12:30pm, 1:30pm and 2:30pm daily.
+Theirs is a combination of music and dance while suspended from a 20-foot tower.

-All day, every day, kids can participate in a Pirate’s Treasure Hunt in the museum with prizes for those who complete the puzzle and find the treasure,
+Each day in the museum kids are invited to a Pirate’s Treasure Hunt with prizes for those who complete the puzzle and find the treasure.

 From Seashore to Sea Floor